 There are a few occasions where Jesus seems to be called maryah.
 Each one is listed and described below on this page.

-When Jesus is called maryah, it appears (at least to us) to just be the full spelling of Lord, as the context doesn’t seem to suggest that it’s a euphemism for the Divine Name.
-So we’re sorry to disappoint our trinitarian friends, but there appears to be no support for the doctrine here.
+When Jesus is called maryah, it appears (at least to us) to just be the full spelling of Lord, as the context never appears to use it as a euphemism for the Divine Name when referring to him.
+Exhaustive details appear below.

 Verses where maryah refers to Jesus